mweel1/usa_high_level/bio/index.md

 This technology didn't come easily, I have been at odds with big-tech that is why you are receiving this via paper.
 I have no communication capability on-line with my government and need your help.

-Please call Homeland Security at (202) 282-8000 and provide them with my phone number at (949)537-1738, so we can investigate these multi-national technology companies.
+Please call Homeland Security at (202) 282-8000 and provide them with my phone number at (949)537-1738, so we can investigate who these multi-national technology companies are.

 The irony is, I'm not sure our country even has the capability to do such research as we use a corporate DNS system not an American one.